neurobooth/neurobooth-os/docs/single_machine_testing.md

 When running on one machine, we do not use an SSH tunnel to connect to the database.

+## Studies and Task Collections
+Since your local device is unlikely to have the standard devices, a new task collection called test_no_eyelink has been added to the configuration files.
 ## Testing your code in PyCharm
 The easiest way to run the system on a single machine is to create a Run Configuration in PyCharm that executes gui.py.
 WIth this approach, any changes made to the code can be tested with a mouse click.